 That means that if you’ve dedicated $1,000 to invest in crypto, the fee you’ll pay for that transaction, on average, could be anywhere from $0 to $15.
 Coinbase, for example, charges a flat fee of 1% to withdraw your crypto as cash, so that could be around $10 for a $1,000 transaction.

 The impact of fees on a cryptocurrency investor’s wallet can vary widely, and not just on Bitcoin’s network.
 In May 2021, for example, average transaction fees on Ethereum hit an all-time high of $196.68.
 Fees dropped to $16.27 two days later and are currently bouncing between $0.60 and just over $1 since late January, according to YCharts.

 With fees ranging so widely, your timing and strategy for trades and other transactions really matter.
 Here are some tips for minimizing crypto fees.

 1. Use an Exchange With Commission-Free Trading

-Other exchanges, such as Coinbase and Luno, have no trading fees for makers but do impose fees on takers.
+Some exchange transactions have lower fees or no fees for makers but do impose fees on takers.
 In addition, some exchanges charge spreads.
 Advanced trading options incur fees as well.

 2. Buy Cryptocurrency With Coins